FEUP-LDTS-2023/project-l11gr01/docs/README.md

 **The Pattern**

 We have applied the **Factory-Method** pattern.
-This pattern allows you to define an interface for creating the Planet object (Planet class), but let the subclasses (concrete planets) decide which class to instantiate.
-We decided to use this design pattern so that we could generalize the Planet class once we had eight different concrete planets tha shall be created, thus when running the game it will only need to access the concrete planets it needs, enabling a flexible and decoupled object creation process.
+This pattern allows you to define an interface for creating the com.ldts1101.sotss.Planet object (com.ldts1101.sotss.Planet class), but let the subclasses (concrete planets) decide which class to instantiate.
+We decided to use this design pattern so that we could generalize the com.ldts1101.sotss.Planet class once we had eight different concrete planets tha shall be created, thus when running the game it will only need to access the concrete planets it needs, enabling a flexible and decoupled object creation process.
 The responsibility knowing what implementation of planet to create is delegated to the several subclasses, so to change the concrete planet that is created we only need to change one class.

 **Implementation**

-The following diagrams shows how the creator (Game class), the product (Planet class), the concrete creators (subclasses of Planet) and the concrete products (concrete planets) interact with each other.
+The following diagrams shows how the creator (Game class), the product (com.ldts1101.sotss.Planet class), the concrete creators (subclasses of com.ldts1101.sotss.Planet) and the concrete products (concrete planets) interact with each other.

 - UML dependencies diagram:
 ![img](Diagrams/UMLdependencies.png)